Chapter 901:5-52 Gypsy Moth

 (5) Will be handled, utilized, processed, or treated at the destination in such a manner that their movement will not hazard a spread of the gypsy moth.

-(B) There are no restrictions imposed on the movement of regulated articles within regulated areas or within federal quarantine areas, provided they do not transit any non-regulated points in Ohio.
+(B) There are no restrictions imposed on the movement of regulated articles within regulated areas or within federal quarantine areas, provided they do not transit any non-regulated areas in Ohio.

 (A) A landowner may request that the department of agriculture include the landowner's property in the gypsy moth suppression program.
 If: